rudiniemeijer/softwarecircus/README.md

 Need wifi to download the driver and IDE?
 We've got you covered.
 At least in the hangar, that is.
 You can use the _SoftwareCircus2017_ hotspot, with password _cloudbusting_.

+## IF This Then That
+Create an account for the IFTTT.com service.
+You'll need a (free) account in order to create applets.
+Applets are defined by an _incoming_ and an _outgoing_ service.
+We'll be using Webhook as the incoming service, and a service you'll select as the outgoing service.
+That could be sending a GMail, sending a tweet via Twitter, switching on a LIFX light, etc. After you've created an applet, click on the Webhook icon and click on the settings icon to look up the API key.
+The name you've given your applet, plus the API key, are all that is needed to get the `pirtoifttt.lua` script running.

 ## The Book
 If want to learn more about the Internet of Things you could decide to buy [my book](https://www.bol.com/nl/p/zelf-iot-toepassing-maken-alledaagse-voorwerpen-probleemloos-met-internet-of-things-verbinden/9200000074414682/?suggestionType=featured_product&suggestedFor=zelf%20een%20i&originalSearchContext=media_all&originalSection=main).
 Greatly appreciated.